Intel-bigdata/SSM/docs/ssm-deployment-guide.md

          <value>[RAM_DISK]file://${RAM_DIR}/dfs/data,[SSD]file://${hadoop.tmp.dir1}/dfs/data,[DISK]file://${hadoop.tmp.dir2}/dfs/data,[ARCHIVE]file://${hadoop.tmp.dir3}/dfs/data</value>
      </property>
 ```
-### Check of HDFS client can access SSM jars
+### Check if HDFS client can access SSM jars

 Make sure Hadoop HDFS Client can access SSM jars.
-After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can have access.
+After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars.
+So SmartFileSystem can be used by HDFS, YARN and other upper layer applications.
 There are two ways to ensure Hadoop can access SmartFileSystem.
    ####  Add SSM jars to the Hadoop classpath.

 Follow the steps to add SSM Jars to classpath

   *  After SSM compilation is finished, all the SSM related jars is located in `/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`.
-  *  Distribute the jars starting with smart into user-defined directory such as `${SSM_jars}` in each NameNode/DataNode.
+  *  Distribute the jars whose names are prefixed with smart into user-defined directory such as `${SSM_jars}` in each NameNode/DataNode.
   *  Add the SSM jars directory to hadoop classpath in `hadoop-env.sh` as the following shows.

           `export HADOOP_CLASSPATH=$HADOOP_CLASSPATH:${SSM_jars}/*`